W01 Learning Activity: Naming Conventions

 Prepare

 Note that most organizations have defined a standard convention for naming files and folders in addition to other workflows.
-These conventions may vary as each organization will have their own file management guidelines and 'best' practices.
+These conventions may vary as each organization will have their own file management guidelines and best practices.
+Regardless of the choice, having consistency across an organization is very important.

 Naming Conventions